TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/stc.md

 \cond SOC_AM273X || AWR294X
 Use Cases
 ---------
-* STC run for R5F core.
+* STC run for DSP core after that it will run for R5F(Self Core).

 \endcond
 \cond SOC_AM263X